During the past few months, we’ve been testing the SEO capabilities of the world’s most popular CMS systems in 2024.

 HTTPS has been a confirmed Google ranking signal since 2014.

-And in 2022 there’s really no excuse for any site to still be running over HTTP.
+And these days there’s really no excuse for any site to still be running over HTTP.
 Notwithstanding any SEO benefits, it’s unsecure.

 If your site is hosted by Wix, Squarespace, or GoDaddy, you’ll get HTTPS by default.